milk3e/Media-Grabber-Extension/README.md

 *Coded by [Google Gemini](https://gemini.google.com), then edited by me.*

-*This project has a MIT license because it uses [jszip](https://cdnjs.com/libraries/jszip) to handle zipping bulk downloads.*
+*This project has a MIT license because it uses [jszip](https://cdnjs.com/libraries/jszip) to handle zipping bulk downloads, which uses a MIT license.*